moubi/blog/content/blog/render-props-vs-hooks/index.md

  2. you have to use functional components
  3. **you may fall into re-render issues**

 Skipping the first two...
-If you have class components and lower version of react you can't use hooks obviously. **The third one, however, is the cornerstone when deciding between hooks and render props.**
+If you have class components and a lower version of react you can't use hooks obviously. **The third one, however, is the cornerstone when deciding between hooks and render props.**

 ### You May Fall into Re-render Issues
 Given the last example, every time you type in the form fields `setValue` will be called causing the whole `<Page />` component to re-render.
 And because you are updating the state, this is expected.
-But not desirable. **Suddenly filling a form may become very expensive operation.**
+But not desirable. **Suddenly filling a form may become a very expensive operation.**

 React is clever enough to protect you from unnecessary renders, but it won't go against its principles.
 Every  component has its own catch-ups and you need to work around these, so it's safe against renders.
 Unfortunately, it may not be the case with `<Header />`, `<Navigation />` and `<Footer />` because, let's imagine, you don't have time to refactor them.
 And with `<SomeOtherThirdPartyComponent />` you may even not be able to do so.

 Not many options here. **Extracting the from in a separate component is the way to go with hooks**.
-As a consequence - you will need to **repeat that for every form** in your project making the tree grow inevitably.
+As a consequence - you will need to **repeat that for every form** in your project, forcing the tree to grow inevitably.

 What if you are building a form library that exports a hook like `useForm`?
 Do you prefer your users to do the extra extraction step above?
 Not a big deal you may say.
 Not a big one, but a less flexible one.

 Hooks are not remedy for all problems and they are not intended to serve that purpose.
-The hypothetic (or not) primer above is one of these cases where you may need the extra flexibility.
+The hypothetical (or not) primer above is one of these cases where you may need the extra flexibility.

 Use the hooks, but add some sugar.

 ### Re-render only What Is Relevant
-Render props doesn't suffer the same re-render issue hooks do.
+Render props don't suffer the same re-render issue hooks do.
 Here is why.

 ```jsx{7,8}
 function Page() {